njoyard/yarm/README.md

 receives the request object, the requested offset and limit, and a callback as parameters, and should call the callback with an optional `Error` instance and an array corresponding to the requested items as parameters.
 A limit of zero indicates that the client requests as many items as possible.
+Note that yarm will not check whether what you send from `list` abides by the requested offset and limit.
+It won't even check whether you sent an actual array.

 When handling GET requests on collections, yarm will respond with a JSON object containing a `_count` key with the total collection item count, and a